CBIC Norms for Courier Import and Export of COVID-19 Vaccines

 - All the empty containers will have a bill of entry under the customs act and will have a bond of re-export that shall be required to be furnished at the time of re-import.

 - The containers will be declared as an item in the shipping bill.
-Further, the containers need to be verified at the time of export by the Customs.
+Further, the customs must verify the containers at the time of export.

-- Further, these containers will be declared as a separate item in the bill of entry as well.
+- Further, these containers will also be declared separate items in the bill of entry.